Inherit the Earth: Reception

 Computer Gaming World in August 1994 rated Inherit the Earth 2.5 stars out of five.
 While praising the graphics' "storybook charm" the reviewer stated that the game had too many mazes and fetch quests "tacked in order to extend its limited game play".
 He reported an "abrupt", incomplete ending and concluded that the game's "puzzles were given the least amount of attention".
 The game was reviewed in 1994 in Dragon #209 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 2 out of 5 stars.
 Amiga Games issue 9/95 gave 92% and ASM issue 10/94 gave 10/12 points.

+James V. Trunzo reviewed Inherit the Earth in White Wolf #48 (Oct., 1994), rating it a 4 out of 5 and stated that "Whether you like Inherit the Earth is definitely a matter of taste.
+One look at the game box should tell whether it's for you or not.
+What you see on the front and what you read on the back is exactly what you get."

-According to Joe Pearce of The Dreamers Guild, Inherit the Earth was a commercial flop.
-However, the game has some loyal following in the furry fandom.
+According to Joe Pearce of The Dreamers Guild, Inherit the Earth was a commercial flop, but the game has some loyal following in the furry fandom.

-According to Lisa Jennings, concept artist and animator for the game, the game struggled from combining a serious and detailed plot with anthropomorphic animals - a theme usually associated with children's entertainment:
+According to Lisa Jennings, concept artist and animator for the game, the game struggled from combining a serious and detailed plot with anthropomorphic animals, a theme usually associated with children's entertainment: